Curcumin (found in turmeric)

 COMT Gene

-The COMT gene encodes for the catechol-O-methyltransferase enzyme, which plays a crucial role in the breakdown of neurotransmitters such as dopamine, norepinephrine, and epinephrine.
-Variations in the COMT gene can affect the activity of this enzyme, leading to differences in neurotransmitter levels in the brain.
+The COMT gene encodes for the catechol-O-methyltransferase enzyme, which plays a crucial role in the breakdown of neurotransmitters such as dopamine, norepinephrine, and epinephrine in the brain.
+Variations in the COMT gene can affect the activity of this enzyme, leading to differences in neurotransmitter levels and subsequent effects on cognitive and emotional processing.

 Aversive Emotional Stimuli